flo2702/property-checker/README.md

 * `<qual_pkg>` is the fully qualified name of the package containing all annotations.
 * `<output_lang>` is `jml` or `verifast` depending on what language you want for the translation.
 The default is `jml`.
 * `<translation_only>` is `true` if you want to only run the JML/Verifast translator without running the Property Checker beforehand.
 The default is `false`.
 * `<should_not_use_trampoline>` is a comma-separated list of package-name prefixes.
 By default, the translation replaces method calls to `foo()` with calls to a generated method `foo_trampoline()`, which allows for a more precise translation.
-To suppress this replacement for methods in specific packages, add package name or a prefix of the package name to this list.
+To suppress this replacement for methods in specific packages, add the package name or a prefix of the package name to this list.
 * `<keep_generics>` is `true` if you want the Property Checker to keep generic types in the translation and `false` if you want generics to be erased.
 The default is `false`.
 * `<no_exclusivity>` is `true` if you want to suppress checking of uniqueness types.
 The default is `false`.
 * `<no_infer_unpack>` is `true` if you want the Property Checker to never automatically infer pack/unpack statements for the packing type system.
 The default is `false`.